TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/RecordLinkHandler.rst

 Furthermore the following options are available from the LinkBrowser Api:

 :ts:`configuration.scanAfter = page` or :ts:`configuration.scanBefore = page`
-   define the order in which handlers are queried when determining the responsible tab for an existing link
+   Define the order in which handlers are queried when determining the responsible tab for an existing link

 :ts:`configuration.displayBefore = page` or :ts:`configuration.displayAfter = page`
    define the order how the various tabs are displayed in the link browser.